DionysusBenstein/Scrambler/README.md

-:computer: A program that encrypts text using various algorithms.
+:phone: A program that encrypts text using various algorithms.

 v0.1: